 It just didn't seem to work.
-It started to feel like a concept that wouldn't exist without rhetoric, analogous to the "apologetics" that sent me reeling for my teenage years and early 20s as I tried to justify a faith I didn't really believe in, or analogous to education fads that cross the pseudoscience boundary, like Brain Gym or "learning styles."
+I started to feel like contemporary trauma was a concept that wouldn't exist without rhetoric, analogous to the "apologetics" that sent me reeling for my teenage years and early 20s as I tried to justify a faith I didn't really believe in, or analogous to education fads that cross the pseudoscience boundary, like Brain Gym or "learning styles."
 To me, "trauma" got to be too messy.
 So over the last year, I kinda' let my thoughts about it slide.
 But over the last month, the word reappeared in ways that alarmed me.
 I can't professionally describe those events here, but I can say that these events brought set my skepticism-feelers on high alert.
-I couldn't quite figure out what was wrong about it, but I knew something was wrong about how people around me were treating trauma as a concept.
+I couldn't quite figure out what was wrong about it, but I knew something was wrong about how people around me were treating trauma as a concept in my professional sphere.
 And then I serendipitously heard this episode of Oh No Ross And Carrie, titled "Carrie Talks Trauma, Pseudoscience, and Social Media: Trauma Trap Edition." (embedded below)

 I've listened to "Oh No Ross and Carrie" on and off for over a decade.
 I love their work.
 This episode is a talk Carrie Poppy made for the Merseyside Skeptics, and it got my mind rolling with new ideas and perhaps some clarity.